VanessaKostadinova/Team12IsTheBest/README.md

 9. Then select the following folders: LibGDX, Core, Desktop
 10. Click Finish and the code will be there for you to work on.

-# Notice
-If you haven't used LibGDX, please try to download it seperately to this and mess around with it.
-This is purely for implementations of the program, **NOT FOR GETTING THE HANDLE OF LIBGDX.**

 Have a good day :)